Shopify vs Wix: Which Is Best for Ecommerce in 2023?

 Shopify vs Wix: Expert Score

-Both platforms are part of our top recommendations for best ecommerce platform.
+Both platforms are part of our top recommendations for the best ecommerce platforms.
 However, Shopify comes as a better option overall because of its scalability.
 It is cost-effective and user-friendly enough for the newbie online seller but scalable for a growing business.

 To help you decide which ecommerce platform is best for your store, we compared Shopify and Wix based on price, ease of use, store builder and design tools, inventory management, and sales tools.
 We also added our own expert opinion based on years of experience testing different ecommerce platforms: